lijumjose/VIPMP/src/pages/docs/customer-account/three-year-commit.md

 If the total ordered quantity exceeds the MPQ for one offer type, for example, CONSUMABLES, while not exceeding the MPQ for another offer type (LICENSE), the system will behave as follows:

-- Both `commitment` and `commitmentRequest` parameteres will not be null.
+- Both `commitment` and `commitmentRequest` parameters will not be null.
 - The offer type that has satisfied the MPQ will be reflected in the `commitment` section.
 - The offer type that has not satisfied the MPQ will remain in the `commitmentRequest` section.